ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 Animators can now apply physics onto a character rig in one scene, export it, and then import it onto the same character in another scene!

+- Import to selection
+- Import everything from file
+- Regenerate Maya scene from file
+- Reinterpret commands from file
+- Examples

+### Introduction

+Did you see Snyder's Justice League?
+In it, they introduce and explain the "mother box" which is capable of turning the dust of a burnt house *back* into a house.

 ### Supported Data

 On export, physics is converted to text and written to a file.
 Not all relevant information is captured by that export, only the things that related to Ragdoll.